Why the Mind Matters in Poker

 Poker is a game that relies on the mind, but can you name some of the mental processes used in making a decision?
 Do you know what those mental processes rely on to function?
 Every athlete knows the combination of strength, speed, balance, coordination and flexibility that are required for them to execute consistently.
 Executing the right decision is your technique as a poker player, comparable with the physical technique of an athlete—a swimmer’s stroke, a tennis player’s serve, or a basketball player’s jump shot.
 Just like an athlete needs to train their body to make those movements repeatable in competition, you need to train your mind to make decisions.
-When you make the wrong decision it certainly could be due to a lack of poker knowledge, but it also could mean there was a breakdown in your decision making.
+When you make the wrong decision, going against the poker tips in your Texas Hold’em game, it certainly could be due to a lack of poker knowledge, but it also could mean there was a breakdown in your decision making.

 Decision making relies on memory, focus, thinking, energy, planning, self-awareness, perception and emotional control.
 I’m not going to bore you with an academic analysis of these functions.
 The point I want to make is simply that even though the mental game has become a lot more popular, many poker players are mentally out of shape.
 They’re like an athlete who hasn’t taken care of their body.
 As I write this Manchester United footballer Wayne Rooney is being criticized for being well below his best.
 He is looking slow, there is a certain sharpness lacking from his game, he is not getting to balls, his awareness of his teammates is nonexistent, and he looks heavier.

-There are many similarities to the athlete whose body is out of shape with the poker player whose mind is out of shape.
+There are many similarities to the athlete whose body is out of shape with the poker player whose poker mindset is out of shape.
 Here are some examples of signs that a poker player is out of shape mentally: